Capability Manager Enhanced

 PublishPress Capabilities can clean up your post editing screen, admin area, and even the Profile screen.
 You can decide what authors see when they’re writing posts.
 You can hide any feature on the Gutenberg or Classic Editor screens.
 You can remove items in the WordPress dashboard and inside user accounts screens.

-The Pro version of PublishPress Capabilities has many extra features, including the ability to control admin menu links and frontend menu links.
+The Pro version of PublishPress Capabilities has many extra features, including the ability to edit admin menu links and control frontend menu links.

 PublishPress Capabilities Pro